 A leverage configuration controls which completed translations are available to a given project or set of projects, and how these translations can be applied.
+Account Owner and Project Manager users can create and configure translation memory leverage.

 Create a Leverage Configuration